Please note that this provides a guide only. Consultation should be undertaken with Council staff prior to lodgement of any application.

 How much will it cost to lodge a DA?

-DAs must be accompanied with the relevant fees in accordance with Council’s Management Plan.
-Fees are calculated on a scale based on the contract value of the work or the market value of the labour and materials needed to complete the work including GST.
+Fees are charged in accordance with Council's Fees and Charges schedule as per Council's Management Plan Fees are calculated on a scale based on the contract value of the work or the market value of the labour and materials needed to complete the work including GST.
 Fees for development applications are determined on the estimated cost of works.

 Please contact the Ryde Planning and Business Centre on 9952 8222 for a quote on the fee.
 Ensure you have the address of the property, proposal outline and value of work when you call.
 Any changes to the proposal and/or value of work will change the quote.